'The true mystery of the world is the visible, not the invisible'.—Oscar Wilde

 'Yes sir it is him, and the carriage as well, is the same carriage I saw at the heath!'
 He confessed.

-'Alright, then you wait here with the constable, while I speak to the gentleman'.
+'All right, then you wait here with the constable, whilst I speak to the gentleman'.

 'Yes sir, I shall wait here until you return'.

-I approached the man and identified myself to him, 'Good night sir, we do not mean to disturb your night, and I am certain that you are busied with other endeavours, so I won’t expend much of your time.
-I am Wesley Crow a detective, and this is my assistant Constable Hitchcock.
+I had approached the man and identified myself to him, 'Good night sir, we do not mean to disturb your night, and I am certain that you are busied with other endeavours, so I won’t expend much of your time.
+I am Chief Inspector Jack Cauvain, and this is my assistant Constable Harold Hitchcock.
 Apparently, this young lad was found at the pathway at Shapwick Heath alone.
 Do you happen to know, who this young lad is, and where he lives?'

-The proprietor, a Mr Tasker stared at the young lad, and nodded his head in affirmation, 'I am afraid that I don’t know the young lad, but I imagine he must be from the orphanage nearby of those poor children who are waifs and have special needs'.
+The proprietor stared at the young lad, and nodded his head in affirmation, 'I am afraid that I don’t know the young lad, but I imagine he must be from the orphanage nearby of those poor children who are waifs and have special needs'.

 'An orphanage you said sir?
 Will you be so kind to tell me, where this orphanage is located?'
 I asked.